ARE YOU GETTING MARRIED?

 - No blood test is required.

-- Persons are encouraged to apply for their Licence long in advance to their wedding date to minimize any inconvenience that may arise from any eventualities.
+- Persons are encouraged to apply for their Licence long in advance of their wedding date to minimize any inconvenience that may arise from any eventualities.

 - For further details see our listing of Frequently Asked Questions (FAQ) click here